MLS Caribbean Combine: 2016

 The 2016 edition of the MLS Caribbean Combine was held on three different islands at different times, unlike previous years in which it was held at a central location.
-Players were invited to specific host islands based up their country of origin.
+Players were invited to specific host islands based on their country of origin.
 Twenty four players were invited to each location for a total of 72 players, a significant increase over previous years.
 The reason for decentralizing the combine was to make it easier for more nations to participate.